The 6 epic trail running routes in the UK I miss the most

 Highlight: I can’t look beyond The Seven Sisters for this one.
 These iconic chalk cliffs have featured in popular films Robin Hood: Prince of Thieves and Atonement and are a must-see if taking on this running route.

 This stunning trail is not only one of the UK’s most picturesque running routes, but it also doubles up as a history lesson, taking you past relics of the Stone Age, Bronze Age, and Iron Age.
+It’s suffice to say, the Pembrokeshire coast is a proper running adventure.

 If you start and end your route in St David’s – the UK’s smallest city – then you have a near perfect 13 mile (21km) half marathon route.
 This isn’t one to be checking your splits on however and I’d recommend taking an entire day to fully appreciate the mixture of fascinating history, outstanding views, and local wildlife.